cindyward1/cindys_airbnb/README.md

 * As a renter, I want to see all rentals available in a city within a range of rental rates.
 * As a renter, I want to be able to reserve a rental for a specific period of time and receive an email confirmation of the reservation.
 I also want to be able to cancel any reservation and receive an email confirmation of the cancellation.
 If the reservation period has already begun, I want to be able to cancel the remainder of the reservation without having to pay.
 * As a renter, I want to be able to rate and make comments about landlords and properties.
-* As a renter, I want to be able to respond to comments made about me.
-* As a renter, I want to be able to see the ratings and comments of others about landlords and properties.
+* As a renter, I want to be able to see the ratings and comments of others about all landlords and properties so I can make better decisions about the rentals I reserve.

 ### Constraints and conditions:
 * If a user wishes to be both a landlord and a renter, they must have 2 different user names (user names are unique for all users, whether landlords or renters).
 This is a constraint because I used single-table inheritance rather than a more flexible mechanism to distinguish between the two types of users.